jadeharris737/connect/README.md

 - MySql.Data.8.0.25

 # documentation
-Project development report completed with the project available at: https://jadeharris737.github.io/images/connectPdf.pdf
+Project development report completed with the project available at: <a href="https://jadeharris737.github.io/images/connectPdf.pdf" target="_blank"></a>